pfoo360/BurgersOrSalads/README.md

 # Things that could be improved

-- error handling on more edge cases
+- Error handling on more edge cases
-- use Formik library to handle form instead of manual creation
+- Use Formik library to handle form instead of manual creation
-- use Context API or React Redux to persist form data even if user navigates to another part of the app to improve UX
+- Use Context API or React Redux to persist form data even if user navigates to another part of the app to improve UX
-- better responsive web design and using more media queries to accomodate more screen sizes
+- Better responsive web design and using more media queries to accomodate more screen sizes
-- using Google Maps API (unfortunately, it is a paid service so an iFrame was used instead)
+- Use Google Maps API (unfortunately, it is a paid service so an iFrame was used instead)
-- form handling/data cleaning in the back-end
+- Form handling/data cleaning in the back-end
-- think of a better name for the app
+- Think of a better name for the app
-- use less emojis
+- Use less emojis